Discrimination is contrary to the Equality Act 2010 and the University Harassment Policy.

 The Equality Act (2010) sets out three types of unlawful discrimination: direct discrimination, indirect discrimination, and discrimination arising from a disability.

-Direct discrimination occurs when you treat a person less favourably than you treat (or would treat) another person because of a protected characteristic such as age, disability, gender reassignment, marriage and civil partnership (in employment), pregnancy and maternity, race, religion or belief (including lack of belief), sex, gender, or sexual orientation.
+Direct discrimination occurs when you treat a person less favourably than you treat (or would treat) another person because of a protected characteristic such as age, disability, gender identity or reassignment, marriage and civil partnership (in employment), pregnancy and maternity, race, religion or belief (including lack of belief), sex, gender, or sexual orientation.
 This could be refusing to give someone a job because of their race or not admitting them on to a course because of their religious beliefs.

 There are a couple of instances where it is acceptable to treat someone differently.
 It is not discrimination against males if a woman is pregnant and a reasonable adjustment is put in place in connection with her pregnancy or childbirth which would mean she was being treated differently.
-The same applies for a disabled student or member of staff; reasonable adjustments to support a student in an exam, for example, would not constitute direct discrimination against a non-disabled student.
+The same applies for a disabled student or member of staff; reasonable adjustments to support a disabled student in an exam, for example, would not constitute direct discrimination against a non-disabled student.

 Direct discrimination can also take place based on association with someone with a protected characteristic, or it can be based on perception.
 In this case you do not need to have a particular protected characteristic to experience direct discrimination; it can occur, for example, if someone is treated less favourably because they have a partner who has a disability, or because a person is mistakenly thought to be gay.